Soontao/presentations/src/ai/How_LLM_Works.md

 ## Generation

-> There is no interaction between YOU and AI, its just try to `complete`
+> There is no interaction between YOU and AI, it just try to `fill more words and make its fluent`

 ![bg right 80%](https://res.cloudinary.com/drxgh9gqs/image/upload/f_auto,q_auto/rbjn4p072xlnhildctgu)